 After you improve the ideas in your essay, edit and work on the mechanics of your writing.
 This includes word choice, sentence structure, grammar, punctuation, and spelling.
 Reading the essay aloud or printing a copy of it for editing on paper may be helpful.
-Consider asking a classmate, friend or family member to proofread your assignment.
-Use a grammar and spelling checker to identify any errors but note that these software may not be completely accurate and may provide bad suggestions.
+Consider asking a classmate, friend, or family member to proofread your assignment.
+You can use a grammar and spelling checker to identify any errors, but remember that these software solutions may not be completely accurate and may provide bad suggestions.
 Use your own judgment when proofreading an essay.

 Citing sources is a crucial part of academic writing in order to avoid plagiarism, acknowledge contributions of authors and experts in the field, help readers locate the materials if they wish to consult them, and demonstrate credibility in your analysis and arguments on the topic.
 Many courses at Sheridan require a citation style such as APA or MLA for referencing sources.
 Refer to the assignment or check with your professor on the citation style you need to use for an essay.